 Imagine atomsAtoms are the tiny building blocks that make up everything in the universe.
 They are the smallest unit of matter that still retains the properties of a specific chemical element.
-Think of it like this: • Everything is made of… Read More as a family, where all members share the same last name but have different first names.
+Think of it like this: • Everything is made of matter, and matter is made of atoms. • Atoms are… Read More as a family, where all members share the same last name but have different first names.
 Isotopes are like these family members: they belong to the same element (same last name), but they have slightly different weights due to varying numbers of neutrons (different first names).
 This subtle difference in weight can lead to unique properties and behaviors, opening up a world of possibilities in various fields.

 The word “isotope” comes from the Greek words “isos” (equal) and “topos” (place), signifying that isotopes of an element occupy the same position in the periodic tableThe Periodic Table: A Map of the Elements The periodic table is a systematic arrangement of all known chemical elements.
-Imagine it as a grand map, where each element is a unique territory with its own set of characteristics and… Read More.
+Imagine it as a grand map, where each element is a unique territory with its own set of characteristics and properties.
+Arranged in rows (periods) and columns (groups), the table… Read More.
 The term was coined in 1913 by the British chemist Frederick Soddy, who received the Nobel Prize in Chemistry in 1921 for his work on isotopes and radioactive elements.

 Real-World Applications